A glossary of inside jokes and references from the No Laying Up podcast

 -

-Production guru who runs the AV operations and did the majority of filming and editing of the show for
+Production guru who runs the AV operations and did the majority of filming and editing of NLU's

 years.
-Used to work for the PGA Tour, where he was Director of Content for
+Formerly worked for the PGA Tour, where he was Director of Content for

 SkratchTV.